afgprogrammer/PHP-MVC-book-library/README.md

 if you see this
 ```
 Your System Is Installed.
-Please remove sql file in ...
+Please remove SQL file in ...
 ```
 Done.

 ## Usage

-you can see all books and authors with this url
+you can see all the books and authors with this URL
 ```
 yourdomain.com/all
 ```